BLACK FRIDAY! ONLY 5 DAYS! - 45% FOR ALL

 We've already seen what this approach is capable of: this is how the landscape above was created.
 And this is how more and more things are created nowadays.

-Neural networks are widely utilized in various fields of computer graphics, including 3D animation.
+Neural networks are widely used in various fields of computer graphics, including 3D animation.
 And one of the examples would be the case of motion matching.

 Motion matching refers to a clever way of partially automating character animation.
 Basically, such a system takes a big set of various animations (hand-made or motion captured) and the character input data such as velocity and direction, type of terrain, objects in the scene, user input and so on.
 The system then analyzes this input data to determine which animation clip from the library best suits the current circumstances.